Carlos-Vasquez11/Notes-System/readme.md

 • MySQL 8.0.31
 • Docker 24.0.7

-## Ports 🔗
+### Ports 🔗

 • React:  8081:80
 • Spring: 8080:8080
 • MySQL:  13306:3306

-## How to run the project 🤔
+### How to run the project 🤔

+• You only need to have installed docker, because the projects are compiled in docker.

 • run the script deploy.sh with ./deploy.sh

-Teorically you only need to have installed docker, because the projects are compiled in docker.
+• Once deployed enter here: http://localhost:8081/